 Nordic Journal of Digital Literacy has a focus on articles that deal thematically with digital literacy and the use of ICT in educational settings.
 Papers can among others be targeted on the following themes: ICT use and innovation in education Theoretical, methodological and practical challenges around the use of ICT in education ICT in subjects (didactic context) Evaluation and development Learners' work and learners' ICT skills Teachers, teacher education and classroom management Lifelong learning

 The publication is published quarterly by Universitetsforlaget (The Scandinavian University Press) in collaboration with The Norwegian Centre for ICT in Education.
 The journal is published in English.

 As author, you retain copyright and publishing rights to your article without restrictions, whilst at the same time making the full text of your article freely available for others to read, download, copy, print, search in or link to.
 Publishing in this journal does not require payment of a processing or publishing charge.

 All research articles that are considered relevant for publication in the journal are reviewed by at least two anonymous academic referees with no ties to the author.
 In addition, the article is reviewed by the journal's editorial board and the final decision regarding publication of the article is made by the Editor-in-Chief.
 The journal practices "double blind" peer review, whereby both reviewers and the author remain anonymous to each other.

 The journal is covered by the following indexing and discovery services:

 Directory of Open Access Journals

 WorldCat Local (OCLC)

-Ove Edvard Hatlevik, Senter for IKT i utdanningen
+Ove Edvard Hatlevik, forsker 2, Senter for IKT i utdanningen

 Claire Bélisle, University of Lyon, France